 There are several pharmaceutical and biotechnology companies engaged in the development or commercialization of products against targets that are also targets of products in our development pipeline.
-For example, Zolgensma (AVXS-101), Risdiplam (RG7916), reldesemtiv and firdapse could compete with SPINRAZA, and ONPATTRO (approved in the U.S. and Europe for a similar indication as TEGSEDI), Tafamadis, AG10, CRX-1008 and vutrisiran could compete with TEGSEDI.
+For example, ZOLGENSMA (approved in the U.S. for the treatment of pediatric patients less than two years of age with SMA), risdiplam (RG7916), reldesemtiv and firdapse could compete with SPINRAZA, and ONPATTRO (approved in the U.S. and Europe for a similar indication as TEGSEDI), VYNDAQEL and VYNDAMAX (approved in the U.S. for patients with both hereditary and wild type ATTR cardiomyopathy and in the EU for stage 1 hATTR amyloidosis with polyneuropathy), AG10, CRX-1008 and vutrisiran could compete with TEGSEDI.
 Also, metreleptin and gemcabene could compete with WAYLIVRA, while laquinimod, OMS823, selistat, VX15, WVE-120101 and WVE-120102 could compete with IONIS-HTT{Rx}.
 Furthermore, arimoclomol could potentially compete with tofersen.